sumitmalik51/MCW-Security-baseline-on-Azure/Hands-on lab/lab-overview.md

 ![This diagram shows external access to Azure resources where Just In Time is utilize to lock down the Jump Machine.
 Azure Log Analytics with Azure Sentinel is then used to monitor the deny events on the network security groups.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image2.png)

 The solution begins by creating a jump machine.
 This jump machine is used to access the virtual machines and other resources in the resource group.
 All other access is disabled via multiple **virtual networks**.
 More than one virtual network is required as having a single **virtual network** would cause all resource to be accessible based on the default currently un-customizable security group rules.
 Resources are organized into these virtual networks. **Azure Center Security** is utilized to do **Just-In-Time** access to the jump machine.
 This ensures that all access is audited to the jump machine and that only authorized IP-addressed are allowed access, this prevents random attacks on the virtual machines from bad internet actors.
 Additionally, applications are not allowed to be installed on the jump machine to ensure that malware never becomes an issue.
 Each of the virtual network and corresponding **network security groups** have logging enabled to record deny events to **Azure Logging**.
 These events are then monitored by a **custom alert rule** in **Azure Sentinel** to fire **custom alerts**.
 Once the solution is in place, the **Compliance Manager** tool is utilized to ensure that all GDPR based technical and business controls are implemented and maintained to ensure GDPR compliance.

-## Requirements

-1. Microsoft Azure subscription must be pay-as-you-go or MSDN.

-    - Trial subscriptions will not work.

-2. A machine with the following software installed:

-    - Visual Studio 2019
-    - SQL Management Studio
-    - Power BI Desktop